Azure/fleet/docs/getting-started/on-prem.md

 > If you would like to know more about the steps the script runs, or would like to join
 > a cluster into a fleet manually, refer to the [Managing Clusters](../howtos/clusters.md) How-To
 > Guide.

+Repeat the steps above to join more clusters into your fleet.

 ## Use the `ClusterResourcePlacement` API to orchestrate resources among member clusters.